Speaking of HealthYou swallowed what? Parents' guide to keeping kids safe at homeMarch 31, 2023

 “Medicine is a team sport,” Dr. Calvin says.

-Schilling has praise for the team who brought him through his long journey to better health.
+Brian has praise for the team who brought him through his long journey to better health.

-“Had they not caught it as early as they did, I could have had significant heart problems,” says Schilling.
+“Had they not caught it as early as they did, I could have had significant heart problems,” says Brian.
 “I was comforted, knowing the team here and the experience they had.
 I went into it believing it would be OK and I would be in good hands.”

-Schilling calls the experience a wake-up call, reminding him to take some time to enjoy life.
+Brian calls the experience a wake-up call, reminding him to take some time to enjoy life.
 For him, that means spending time with his wife, son, daughter and granddaughter, and boating and fishing.

 Join in the fight against heart disease and stroke, the nation's No. 1 and No. 4 killers, respectively.
 Find a Heart Walk near you.